RylanYancey/Jam/readme.md

 ```
 # Creating Templates and Makefiles

+Feel free to change / remove default templates / makefiles.
+Jam will work fine with or without them.

 ## Template System

 Whenever you create a new project, Jam will use one of the templates in the Jam/templates folder.
 Jam comes included with a default template folder that will work with all 3 of the makefiles included.
 If you want to make new templates, simply go into the Jam/templates folder, create a new folder, and occupy it with what you want a project to look like when you start it.
 To make a template the default template, just change the name to 'default'.